-Mr Girish Nair and his team’s involvement in a Parkinson’s Disease stem cell breakthrough has featured in the media.
-It received TV coverage from Channel 9 News, Channel 10 News, Channel 7 News and Channel Ten’s The Project.
-The story also featured on radio stations such as ABC Radio, Gold FM Hourly News and many popular newspapers including the Herald Sun and the Geelong Advertiser.
+Mr Girish Nair and his team’s breakthrough treatments for Parkinson’s Disease using stem cells and 3D printed equipment have been widely featured in the Australian media.
+Neuroaxis has received TV coverage from Channel 9 News, Channel 10 News, Channel 7 News and Channel Ten’s The Project.
+Our story has also featured on radio stations such as ABC Radio, Gold FM Hourly News and many popular newspapers including the Herald Sun and the Geelong Advertiser.

 In a world first, stem cells have been injected into the brain of a Parkinson’s disease sufferer as part of an experimental treatment in Melbourne.